eager-dev/eagerx/docs/guide/developer_guide/bridge/bridge_node.rst

 .. note::
   Here the :func:`~eagerx.utils.utils.get_attribute_from_module` function is just a helper function to import an attribute from a module based on a string that is defined as "[module_name]/[attribute]".
-  Again, note the :func:`~eagerx.core.register.bridge_config` decorator in which the *ode* and *ode_params* parameters are added to the *bridge_config* object.
+  Again, note the :func:`~eagerx.core.register.bridge_config` decorator in which the *ode* and *ode_params* parameters are registered.
+  Every :mod:`~eagerx.core.entities.Object` interfaced with this :mod:`~eagerx.core.entities.Bridge` will have to specify these parameters.
+  The bridge receives these parameters via the :param:`~eagerx.core.entities.Bridge.add_object.bridge_config` argument.
-  The *bridge_config* object is meant to be used for all parameters that are bridge specific.
+  The :param:`~eagerx.core.entities.Bridge.add_object.bridge_config` object is meant to be used for all parameters that are bridge specific.
-  The agnostic params should be defined in the *config* object.
+  The agnostic params should be defined in the :param:`~eagerx.core.entities.Bridge.add_object.config` object.

 pre_reset
 *********

 The :func:`~eagerx.core.entities.Bridge.pre_reset` method allows to define procedures that will be run before starting a reset.
+This could for example be useful when some routine should be performed in order to be able to reset, e.g. switching controllers or pausing/starting a simulator.
 In our case, we do not need to do this, so this will be a simple pass:

 ::